Astrotomic/stancy/README.md

 [![Open Collective](https://img.shields.io/opencollective/all/astrotomic?label=Backers&style=flat-square)](https://opencollective.com/astrotomic)
 [![GitBook](https://img.shields.io/badge/GitBook-Stancy-E91E63.svg?style=flat-square)](https://docs.astrotomic.info/stancy)

-**You search for a CMS that only extends your loved Laravel/Lumen framework?
+**You search for a CMS that only extends your loved Laravel framework?
 Here it is.**

-This package aims to provide the most common (and flexible) CMS features to your Laravel/Lumen project.
+This package aims to provide the most common (and flexible) CMS features to your Laravel project.
 You can still use the frontend/template engine of your choice, use the scheduler/queue and receive POST requests.

 ## Installation